-This policy states the aims and intentions of Holy Trinity CE VA Primary School in the Sex and Relationships Education curriculum.
+This policy states the aims and intentions of Holy Trinity CE Academy in the Relationships and Sex Education Curriculum.

-Sex and Relationships Education at Holy Trinity CE VA Primary School is provided as part of each child's entitlement to a broad and balanced education contributing to their spiritual, moral, social and cultural development.
+Relationships and Sex Education at Holy Trinity CE Academy is provided as part of each child's entitlement to a broad and balanced education contributing to their spiritual, moral, social and cultural development.
 The governors have ensured that the programme for sex education is well balanced and coherent and reflects the age and maturity of the pupils.